CACI No. 2601. Eligibility

 1. That [name of plaintiff] was an employee of [name of defendant];

-2. That [name of defendant] employed 50 or more employees within
+[2.
+That [name of defendant] directly employed five or more

 3. That at the time [name of plaintiff] [requested/began] leave, [he/